pepkit/divcfg/README.md

 	```
  	(Add this line to your `.profile` or `.bashrc` if you want it to persist).

+3. Install divvy (*e.g.* `pip install --user --upgrade divvy`)

 And that's it, you're done!
+You can run `divvy list` on the command line to show you available compute packages.

 If the existing config files do not fit your environment, you will need to create a `divvy` config file to match your environment by following these instructions:

 ## Configuring a new environment